Introduction: An American Health Crisis

 Public Service Announcements (PSAs)

 PSAs are short, educational messages that elevate awareness about important issues.
-The Federal Communications Commission (FCC) requires broadcast media to serve "in the public interest."
-Most stations use PSAs as a way to meet this requirement.
+TV and radio stations use PSAs to meet the Federal Communications Commission (FCC) requirement to serve "in the public interest."